mvestrand/cube-wars/Readme.md

 # Compiling
+*Edit: unfortunately it is apparently still missing dependencies necessary to run on other machines.*

 The precompiled game executable (for 32 bit windows) is included just to guarantee that there is at least some machine that it runs on.
 In theory it should be able to compile and run on windows or linux using the included libraries (I'm sorry, I don't know the specific architectures they actually support), as long as they have GCC's c++ compiler and make installed.

 However, given that this is from over 10 years ago, I don't know that I would trust the ABI's to still be consistent.
 I have no idea what version of GCC this or the shared libraries were built with other than that it uses c++11.
 Personally, I would recommend using the prebuilt executable if at all possible.
 Or maybe it runs fine?
 Again, I'm sorry, I don't have a proper way to test it at the moment.